rrousselGit/flutter_hooks/README.md

 > Where did all the previous logic go?

-That logic moved into `useAnimationController`.
+That logic moved into `useAnimationController`, a function shipped with this library (see https://github.com/rrousselGit/flutter_hooks#existing-hooks).
 This function is what we call a _Hook_.
-Hooks have a few specificies:
+Hooks have a few specificities:

 - They can be used only in the `build` method of a `HookWidget`.
 - The same hook can be reused multiple times without variable conflict.
--   Hooks are entirely independent from each others and from the widget.
+- Hooks are entirely independent of each other and from the widget.
 Which means they can easily be extracted into a package and published on [pub](https://pub.dartlang.org/) for others to use.

 ## Principle

-Hooks, similarily to `State`, are stored on the `Element` associated to a `Widget`.
+Hooks, similarily to `State`, are stored on the `Element` associated with a `Widget`.
 But instead of having one `State`, the `Element` stores a `List<Hook>`.
 Then obtain the content of a `Hook`, one must call `HookContext.use`.

 The hook returned is based on the number of times the `use` method has been called.
 So that the first call returns the first hook; the second call returns the second hook, the third returns the third hook, ...